otimlabs/privy-client-transfer-demo/README.md

 ### Authentication Issues

+- **"origins don't match" error**: This happens when your app's origin doesn't match Privy's allowed domains.
+Fix by:
+  1. Go to your Privy dashboard → App Settings → Domains
+  2. Add both `http://localhost:5173` (dev server) and `http://localhost:4173` (preview server)
+  3. Make sure you're using the correct port (check your terminal output)
+  4. Clear browser cache and restart the dev server
 - Ensure your Privy app ID is correctly set in `.env`
 - Check that your domain is whitelisted in Privy dashboard
 - Verify that passkeys are enabled in Privy settings